jagoosw/SugarKelp.jl/README.md

 This package is now available from the registry so can be installed by `import Pkg;Pkg.add("SugarKelp")`.
 Alternatively, you can install from this repo (which may be slightly updated) by `import Pkg;Pkg.add("https://github.com/jagoosw/SugarKelp.jl")`.

+> This model is now re-implemented in [OceanBioME.jl](https://github.com/OceanBioME/OceanBioME.jl) where it can be coupled with biogeochemical and physics models

 ## Examples
 ## Running a model
 These examples for running the model both at a single point and on a grid can be found in [examples.ipynb](https://github.com/jagoosw/SugarKelp.jl/blob/main/examples/example.ipynb).